 Professor Kaveny has published over a hundred articles and essays, in journals and books specializing in law, ethics, and medical ethics.
 She serves on the masthead of Commonweal as a regular columnist.
-Her book, Law’s Virtues: Fostering Autonomy and Solidarity in American Society, was published by Georgetown University Press in 2012.
-It won a first place award in the category of “Faithful Citizenship” from the Catholic Press Association.
-She is currently completing a book entitled Prophecy without Contempt: An Ethics of Religious Rhetoric in the Public Square.
+Her interests include the relationship of law, religion, and morality in pluralistic societies, health care ethics, rhetoric and ethics, the relationship of mercy and justice, and complicity with wrongdoing.

-* Please note: These files are Adobe Acrobat® (PDF) formatted files.
-To view them you will need the free Adobe Acrobat file reader.
+Please note: To view Adobe Acrobat® (PDF) formatted files you will need the free Adobe Acrobat file reader.